Team-Goatr/Makerspace-Automation-Suite/README.md

     * Admin member edit page cannot be submitted with RFID field blank (#110)
     * Passwords aren't validated per G Suites requirements (#107)
     * If you navigate to the member page without being logged in via Google, PHP error is shown (#97)
-    * Login may fail when logged into another (non-DecaturMakers) Google account (#44)
     * Old admin pages still need to be cleaned up
-    * No email alerts are sent to non-recurring members when membership expires (#23)
-    * Non-recurring members don't have their subscription status automatically updated when they expire

 ### v0.5 2017-04-02 Initial Release
 * **New Features**